thevishalchothe/Logic-Bootcamp-x-Coding-Challenges/README.md

 ---

 ## 💡 **Start Your Journey**:
-- **Ready to Master Java?** Begin solving challenges now and unlock your full coding potential! 🌟
+- **Ready to Master Java-Logic?** Begin solving challenges now and unlock your full coding potential! 🌟
 - **Take on New Challenges**: Push yourself to grow and tackle harder problems every day! ⚡
 - **Level Up**: By the end of the 7 days, you’ll have a wealth of knowledge and problem-solving skills to take with you into your career. 🎯